Stay Safe in the Sun

 Preventing heat-related illnesses requires having an educated workforce.
 Before employees can take active measures in protecting themselves from heat stress, they need the right knowledge and foresight to inform their decisions.
 By creating an environment that promotes heat stress education and awareness, companies empower their workers to make safe decisions before, during, and after work about their clothing, hydration, and water safety.

-The HSE has some great advice for staying safe in the sun and following these basic tips can have a big impact on your overall health.
+The HSE has some great advice for how to stay work outside safely and following these basic tips can have a big impact on your overall health.

 How can we help you?

-At Octopus Personnel, we have years of industry expertise and outstanding relationships with our clients, understanding the ever-changing needs of their businesses.
-We are perfectly positioned within the market to guide you to the right employee who will drive your business forward.
-Call the office on 01747 825568 to discuss how we can help you.
+At Octopus Personnel, we have years of industry expertise and outstanding relationships with our clients meaning we are perfectly positioned within the market to guide you to your new role or to the right employee who will drive your business forward.
+You can sign up here and call the office on 01747 825568 to discuss how we could help you.